-Investing in improving your own skills or those of your employees can give you a crucial edge when it comes to pitching for new contracts.
-However, before funding training via your limited company, it’s important to know what you can – and cannot – claim as a deductible expense.
+Investing in improving your skills or those of your employees can give you a crucial edge when it comes to pitching for new contracts.
+However, before funding training via your limited company, it’s important to know what you can – and cannot – claim as a tax-deductible expense.

 What type of training costs qualify?

-If the training can be shown to meet most, if not all, of the above criteria then under HMRC rules you can claim tax relief against the cost of the training.
-You’ll also be able to claim for any associated costs such as travelling expenses and accommodation.
+If the training can be shown to meet most, if not all, of the above criteria, then under HMRC rules, you can claim tax relief against the cost of the training.
+You’ll also be able to claim any associated costs, such as travelling expenses and accommodation.

 See BIM42526 for HMRC’s official view on claiming training costs against your company’s profits.